NicTool/dns-resource-record/README.md

 ## Supported Records

-This module intends to include support for all current (ie, not officially deprecated) DNS RRs **and** all RRs that are in active use on the internet.
+This module intends to support all current (ie, not officially deprecated) DNS RRs **and** all RRs that are in active use on the internet.

 PRs are welcome, especially PRs with tests.